ch0min/piggy_budget_app/README.md

 -  If you edit an existing transaction and tap out, and then click New transaction, then it will placehold the existing one.
 -  Sometimes when you login you will quickly see the CompleteProfile Screen.
+-  Quickly clicking on the checkmark when creating a new transaction will create multiple.
+-  Quickly deleting multiple transactions shouldnt be a thing.
+(Maybe just remove the alert)

 **_ SECURITY TEST _**